ricardovvargas/3w_dataset/README.md

 # 3W Dataset

-**Disclaimer: this repository is a WIP (work in progress).**

 To the best of its authors' knowledge, this is the first realistic and public dataset with rare undesirable real events in oil wells that can be readily used as a benchmark dataset for development of machine learning techniques related to inherent difficulties of actual data.

-For more information about the theory behind this dataset, refer to the paper **A Realistic and Public Dataset with Rare Undesirable Real Events in Oil Wells** published in the **Journal of Petroleum Science and Engineering**.
+For more information about the theory behind this dataset, refer to the paper **A realistic and public dataset with rare undesirable real events in oil wells** published in the **Journal of Petroleum Science and Engineering** (link [here](https://doi.org/10.1016/j.petrol.2019.106223)).
 Specific challenges (benchmarks) that practitioners and researchers can use together with the 3W dataset are defined and proposed in this paper.

 # Preamble